dima-brook/w3f_application/elrond_bridge.md

   Since version B of the bridge we will implement a decentralized setting.

   Since both Substrate parachain and Elrond finalize blocks every 6 seconds we cannot use the PoW model, which, alongside unjustifiably heavy computation, requires significant time.
 Hence, we're left with the other models, such as:

+**Proof-of-Authority (PoA)**
+Principle: a centralized network of trusted bodies backing the validator nodes with their reputation.

+Performance: high.

 **Proof-of-Stake (PoS)**
-Principle: the network trusts the validator, who puts his own resources as a pledge for the ability to create blocks: the larger the share, the higher the probability that the network will allow the creation of a block.
+Principle: the network trusts the validator, who puts its own resources as a pledge for the ability to create blocks: the larger the share, the higher the probability that the network will allow the creation of a block.

 Performance: high.